Electricity sector in Argentina: Transmission and distribution

 In Argentina, there are two main wide area synchronous grids systems, SADI (Sistema Argentino de Interconexión, Argentine Interconnected System) in the North and center-South of the country, and SIP (Sistema de Interconexión Patagónico, Patagonian Interconnected System) in the South.
 Both systems are integrated since March 2006.
 The electricity market in the SADI area is managed by the MEM (Mercado Eléctrico Mayorista).

 Access to electricity

 Total electricity coverage in Argentina was close to 100% of the population in 2016.
 However, access to electricity is more deficient in certain rural areas.
 The Renewable Energy in the Rural Market Project (PERMER) in 2012 was one of several programs being implemented to enlarge electricity coverage in rural areas.
 (See World Bank projects below).

 Service quality

 Interruption frequency and duration

 Interruption frequency and duration are considerably below the averages for the LAC region.
-In 2002, the average number of interruptions per subscriber was 5.15, while duration of interruptions per subscriber was 5.25 hours.
+In 2002 and 2019, the average number of interruptions per subscriber was 5.15, while duration of interruptions per subscriber was around 5 hours.
 The weighted averages for LAC were 13 interruptions and 14 hours respectively.